thrasher-corp/gocryptotrader/database/README.md

 ## How to use
 In postgreSQL

-  CREATE user "gocryptotrader" with password as "lol123" CREATE database "gocryptotrader"
+  CREATE user "gocryptotrader" with password as "gocryptotrader" CREATE database "gocryptotrader"
   INSERT tables using the trading.sql file